bitcoin/bitcoin/doc/developer-notes.md

 please name variables so that their names do not shadow variables defined in the source code.

-When using nested cycles, do not name the inner cycle variable the same as in the upper cycle, etc.
+When using nested cycles, do not name the inner cycle variable the same as in the outer cycle, etc.

 Threads and synchronization
 ----------------------------

-- Prefer `Mutex` type to `RecursiveMutex` one
+- Prefer `Mutex` type to `RecursiveMutex` one.

 - Consistently use [Clang Thread Safety Analysis](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html) annotations to get compile-time warnings about potential race conditions in code.
 Combine annotations in function declarations with